brains-and-beards/open-brainsandbeards-com/src/pages/markdown/2022-dont-rerender-all-flatlist-items/index.md

 #### Flamegraph chart

 To further investigate why it is so, we can use _React DevTools_ profiler.
-It's available in [_Flipper_](https://fbflipper.com). _Flamegraph_ tab brings especial interest.
+It's available in [_Flipper_](https://fbflipper.com). _Flamegraph_ tab brings special interest.
 It contains a timeline of _React_ state changes.
 We can go step-by-step, and for each step, see a chart with clear indicators:

  - which component has rendered,
  - why the component has rendered,